-A Car show gives you the opportunity to ask other guys some questions you may have about a certain setup and allows you to see different mods in person before choosing to do them to your own Mustang.
-What’s unique is that while all the cars at a show may be the same model there will still virtually never be two identical cars.
+A car show gives you the opportunity to ask other guys some questions you may have about a certain setup and allows you to see different mods in person before choosing to do them to your own Mustang.
+What’s unique is that while all the cars at a show may be the same model, there will never be two identical cars.
 Everyone has a different opinion and has chosen their modifications to fit their vision.
-If you are getting ready to attend a car show theses are a few things you may want to consider if you’re looking to take home a trophy.
+If you are getting ready to attend a car show these are a few things you may want to consider if you’re looking to take home a trophy.

 Make sure you do the following before attending a show or event:

 - Find out what classes the car show will have

 - Find your style and choose your modifications carefully